eligosource/eventsourced/README.md

 Channels
 --------

 A [channel](#channel) is an actor that keeps track of successfully delivered event messages.
 Channels are used by event-sourced actors (processors) to prevent redundant message delivery to destinations during event message replay.
+Some channels can also be used [standalone](#standalone-usage) i.e. independent of event-sourced actors.

-See also section [External Updates](http://martinfowler.com/eaaDev/EventSourcing.html#ExternalUpdates) in Martin Fowler's [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) article as well as section [Channel usage](#step-5-channel-usage) in the [First steps](#first-steps) guide for an example.
+A use case for channels is described in section [External Updates](http://martinfowler.com/eaaDev/EventSourcing.html#ExternalUpdates) of Martin Fowler's [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) article.
+A getting-started example is given in section [Channel usage](#step-5-channel-usage) of the [First steps](#first-steps) guide

 Currently, the library provides two different channel implementations, [`DefaultChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.DefaultChannel) and [`ReliableChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.ReliableChannel), and a pattern on top of `ReliableChannel`, a [reliable request-reply channel](#reliable-request-reply-channel).
 These are explained in the following subsections.